mickeyshaughnessy/Customer-Behavior-Prediction/README.md

 # Customer-Behavior-Prediction

-These scripts are used to predict wether a website customer will make a purchase based on their browsing history
+These scripts are used to predict wether a website customer will make a purchase in an online store based on their browsing history.
+They could be used as part of a realtime webpage control system in order to improve customer purchase behavior.
+The system would compute the buying probability given the current customer history combined with each of several possible webpage responses.
+The best response say, 'make button b larger and display ad C') would be actually executed.

+The learning component could be periodically run offline on historical data

 This directory contains the data files, scripts, outputs and plots.

 Strategies
 ----------
-There are three learning strategies - one (1) based simply on total time the user spends on the webpage; the other two based on a Naive Bayes classifier approach, using either the individual pages (2a) visited or the sequences of 3 pages (2b) visited.
+There are three learning strategies implemented - one (1) based simply on total time the user spends on the webpage; the other two based on a Naive Bayes classifier approach, using either the individual pages (2a) visited or the sequences of 3 pages (2b) visited.